timeshortcuts/VPN/README.md

                     document.getElementById('detection-level').textContent =
                         Math.round(this.detectionLevel) + '%';

-                    // Check for detection
                     if (this.detectionLevel > 85) {
                         await new Promise(res => setTimeout(res, 1500));
                         this.failMission(`Detection threshold exceeded at ${nodeName}`);
                         return;
                     }

-                    // Check for critical security
                     if (node.security === 'CRITICAL' && Math.random() < 0.4) {
                         await new Promise(res => setTimeout(res, 1500));
                         this.failMission(`${nodeName} security system triggered`);